fbpx

 Special or economic damages compensate you for objectively verifiable losses.
 Their value does not vary depending on the jury evaluating them.
 Common examples of economic damages include:

-• Past, current, and future lost wages: You may receive compensation for the time you were unable to work.
+• Past, current, and future lost wages: You may receive compensation for the time you could not work.
 To pursue maximum compensation, you should obtain as much documentation as possible, including:

 • Pay stubs received before the injury